Clean Install of TOS Aurora on a Non-TufinOS Server

 • RC for a remote collector

-• <LOAD> - small, medium, large or extra-large, as provided by your account team, based on your sizing calculation.
+• <LOAD> - small, medium or large, as provided by your account team, based on your sizing calculation.

 There is also an option to do a dry run, to verify the procedure in advance by going through all the stages without installing anything.
 To do a dry run, add the parameter --dry-run to the install command.